 Charleston began his baseball career in 1915, after serving three years in the U.S. Army.
 After his service, the Indiana native continued his baseball career as a player coach for the Indianapolis ABCs.

-While spending the majority of his playing time as a player/manager, Charleston also appeared in the Negro National League I's inaugural doubleheader, occurring on May 20, 1920.
+The majority of his career in professional black baseball was contributing playing time as a player/manager, appearing in the Negro National League I's inaugural doubleheader on May 20, 1920.

-Among his most productive seasons with the St. Louis Giants came in 1921, where he hit 15 home runs, 12 triples, 17 doubles, stole 31 bases, and had a .437 batting average on the season.
+Some of his most productive seasons with the St. Louis Giants came in 1921, when he hit 15 home runs, 12 triples, 17 doubles, stole 31 bases, and had a .437 batting average on the season.

 In 1933, he played in the first ever Negro National League I all-star game held at Comiskey Park in Chicago.
-Charleston would also see time appearing in the league's 1934 and 1935 all-star games.
+Charleston was also elected to the league's 1934 and 1935 all-star games.

 After a long career, seeing time in several Negro Leagues including the Negro National League I (NNLI), Eastern Colored League (ECL), American Negro League (ANL), Negro National League II (NNLII), and the Negro American League (NAL),Charleston became manager of the Brooklyn Brown Dodgers in 1945.

-This began his effort helping to recruit incredible black baseball players such as Roy Campanella.
+This began his effort helping to recruit incredibly talented African American and Latin American baseball talent such as the great Roy Campanella.

-Charleston's career ended in 1954 as a player-manager for the Indianapolis Clowns.
+Oscar Charleston's career ended in 1954, with a stint as a player-manager for the Indianapolis Clowns.

-In his youth, at just 15 years old Oscar Charleston lied about his age so that he could to enlist in the U.S. Army.
+He excelled at every aspect of the game from the end to the beginning of his illustrious career, which began at just 15 years old.
+Oscar lied about his age so that he could to enlist in the U.S. Army.

-He was assigned to Company B of the Twenty-Fourth Infantry Regiment and served the United States in the Philippines, where he ran track and played baseball on the United States regiment's team.
+He was assigned to Company B of the Twenty-Fourth Infantry Regiment and served the United States in the Philippines.
+There he ran track and played baseball on the United States regiment’s official team.

-In 1914, now a 17 year old left-handed pitcher, he played a single season representing the United States regiment in the Manila League.
+In 1914, the now 17 year old left-handed pitcher, played a single season of semi-professional baseball representing the United States regiment in the Manila League.

 On November 24, 1922, Charleston married his finance Jane Blalock Howard, a widow from Harrisburg, Pennsylvania.

-The couple would often travel together on the barnstorming tours during the early years of their marriage, coinciding with the early years of Charleston’s professional baseball career where he served as a player / manager for the Harrisburg Elite Giants.
+The couple would often travel together on the barnstorming tours during the early years of their relationship, coinciding with the early years of Charleston’s professional career where he served as a player/manager for the Harrisburg Elite Giants.

 Between 1915 and 1954, Charleston played and/or managed for a number of teams throughout the Negro Leagues.
-This list includes the;
+This list includes;

 He was honorably discharged from the United States Army in 1915, returning home to the United States, and immediately restarting his professional baseball career with the Indianapolis ABCs.